 Students enrolled in these programs can take courses in the IFSA-Butler and IES institutions, as well as enroll in top tier universities.

 Our Language and Culture Programs in Seville, Spain and Cuernavaca, Mexico are designed specifically for beginning and intermediate students looking to improve their Spanish, and to complete the foreign language requirement and other Gettysburg Curriculum goals.

-Students in their sophomore, junior, or senior year may participate, but must have a “C” average overall, and in previous Spanish classes.
-Students earn a maximum of 4 credits, including between 1 and 4 language classes (equivalent to Spanish 103 through 202).
+To study abroad students must have a “C” average overall, and in previous Spanish classes.
+Students earn a maximum of 4 credits, including between 1 and 4 language classes (equivalent to Spanish 101 through 202).
 Choices for the remaining classes are literature and civilization, and frequently business, non-lab science, art and other classes offered in both Spanish and English, which may satisfy requirements in the Gettysburg College curriculum.
 Students live with families.